A valid passport is required to enter Brazil.

 Flies—a mixture of 40-80 minnow pattern flies and 6-12 poppers

-For aircraft safety purposes, please pack in medium-size soft duffel bags.
+For aircraft safety purposes, please pack in medium-size soft duffel bags (no larger than 30 in. x 14 in. x 12 in., or similar).
+Roller boards with wheels add extra weight to your luggage and are not preferred.
 The weight in the charter plane must be distributed in the various compartments of the plane.
 There is a strictly enforced 35-pound weight restriction on luggage (including checked luggage, rods, reels, lures and any small carry-on).
 The camp has daily laundry service, so lots of clothes are not necessary.

 - Tape measure